puristajs/purista/examples/nats-bridge/readme.md

 # Full example

-This is an example of PURISTA using the NATS event bridge.
+This is an example of PURISTA using the NATS event bridge & NATS state store.

 ## Setup